Lyme Disease: Symptoms, Causes and Natural Support Strategies

 Preventing Lyme Disease

 Preventing Lyme disease is no easy task, but the first thing to be aware of is that you can take steps to avoid tick bites wherever possible.
-(15) If you are never bitten by a tick, then your risk of Lyme and other coinfections is significantly reduced.
+If you are never bitten by a tick, then your risk of Lyme and other coinfections is significantly reduced.

-One of the best ways to avoid being bitten by a tick, is to stay away from areas where they are most common.
+One of the best ways to avoid being bitten by a tick is to stay away from areas where they are most common.
 If you research your local areas to determine where tick infestations are more frequent around you, then you can avoid walking in those areas whenever possible.
 Similarly, try to avoid forests, meadows, and wooded areas where ticks are likely to thrive.
-If you love nature and you can’t bear to stay away from it, then you’ll need to check your body for ticks on a daily basis thoroughly, after you have been in high grasses or wooden areas.
+If you love nature and you can’t bear to stay away from it, then you’ll need to check your body for ticks daily thoroughly, after you have been in high grasses or wooden areas.

 Other important steps to follow when avoiding tips include: